 in Atlanta since 2003.

 Caine said she is not surprised that there are so many women in leadership roles in health care.

-"Eighty percent of family health care decisions in this country are made by women; wives, mothers, sisters they are the decisionmakers," she said.
+"Eighty percent of family health care decisions in this country are made by women; wives, mothers, sisters — they

 One of the best ways to be prepared for a pandemic or a natural disaster is to be physically fit, Monroe said.